Who can attend the Skill Center programs?

-We do not have entrance exams, but we do require students to complete a brief trial (2 hours or less) for each vocational program.
+We do not have entrance exams, but we do require students to complete a brief trial for each vocational program.
 The Manufacturing and Hospitality Housekeeping trials take 30 minutes or less to complete on average.
 If students are unable to successfully complete the trial, they will be provided with resources to improve their performance and return for additional trials in the future.

-In order to start the Salesforce program, students must have basic computer skills.
-This includes using a mouse, using web browsers to search, creating files, and ability to navigate Windows operating system.
-If the student does not have basic computer skills, we encourage them to develop these skills through non-credit classes at area community colleges.
+In order to start the Information Technology program, students must have basic computer skills.
+This includes utilizing a mouse, using web browsers, creating files, and navigating within the Windows operating system.
+If students do not have basic computer skills, we encourage them to develop these skills through non-credit classes at area community colleges.

-Students are not required to possess prior knowledge in order to start the True Manufacturing program, however, students must be able to follow directions, and understand that stamina and performing physical tasks will be required to be employed at True.
+Students are not required to possess prior knowledge in order to start any other programs.
+However, students must be able to follow directions.
+They should also understand that stamina and physical tasks will be required by the employer.

 What is the tuition cost?

-The tuition cost to participate in the Skills Center is $250 per week / $2000.00 average per month.
+The tuition cost to participate in the Skills Center is $500 per week/$2,000 average per month.
 There is no pro-rating for partial weeks.
 Full tuition funding is available.

-Is the money for tuition paid in full before the individual starts the program?
+Is tuition paid in full before the individual starts the program?